Hayes railway station: British Railways (1948-1994)

-On 1 January 1948 following nationalisation of the railways Hayes became part of British Railways Southern Region.
+On 1 January 1948, following nationalisation of the railways, Hayes became part of British Railways Southern Region.

-The goods yard closed on 19 April 1965 although the station continued to handle greyhound dogs travelling between Catford and training kennels in Ireland.
+The goods yard closed on 19 April 1965, although the station continued to handle greyhound dogs travelling between Catford and training kennels in Ireland.

-During the 1960s passenger numbers fell as many commuters were driving to Bromley South and Beckenham Junction to take advantage of faster services.
+During the 1960s, passenger numbers fell as many commuters were driving to Bromley South and Beckenham Junction to take advantage of faster services.

-Upon sectorisation in 1982, three passenger sectors were created: InterCity, operating principal express services; and London & South East (renamed Network SouthEast in 1986) who operated commuter services in the London area.
+Upon sectorisation in 1982, London & South East (renamed Network SouthEast in 1986) operated commuter services in the London area.

 The privatisation era (1994-Present Day)

-Following privatisation of British Rail on 1 April 1994 the infrastructure at Hayes station became the responsibility of Railtrack whilst a business unit operated the train services.
-On 13 October 1996 operation of the passenger services passed to Connex South Eastern who were originally due to run the franchise until 2011.
+Following privatisation of British Rail on 1 April 1994, the infrastructure at Hayes station became the responsibility of Railtrack whilst a business unit operated the train services.
+On 13 October 1996, operation of the passenger services passed to Connex South Eastern who were originally due to run the franchise until 2011.

-Following a number of accidents and financial issues Railtrack plc was sold to Network Rail on 3 October 2002 who became responsible for the infrastructure.

-On 27 June 2003 the Strategic Rail Authority decided to strip Connex of the franchise citing poor financial management and run the franchise itself.
-Connex South Eastern continued to operate the franchise until 8 November 2003 with the services transferring to the Strategic Rail Authority's South Eastern Trains subsidiary the following day.

 In 2004, the Strategic Rail Authority proposed withdrawing services to Charing Cross from the Hayes Line.
 Following a campaign led by local Councillors and the Hayes Village Association, the plans were withdrawn.

-On 30 November 2005 the Department for Transport awarded Govia the Integrated Kent franchise.
-The services operated by South Eastern Trains transferred to Southeastern on 1 April 2006.

-On 21 January 2016, Transport for London announced that it was proposing to take over the London suburban parts of the Southeastern franchise, rebranding the routes as London Overground from that point.

-Now, it is commonly used by school children from Hayes School, Baston House School and Ravensbourne School.